Art Institute of Chicago: Architecture

-The current building at 111 South Michigan Avenue is the third address for the Art Institute.
-It was designed in the Beaux-Arts style by Shepley, Rutan and Coolidge of Boston for the 1893 World's Columbian Exposition as the World's Congress Auxiliary Building with the intent that the Art Institute occupy the space after the fair closed.
+The current building complex at 111 South Michigan Avenue is the third address for the Art Institute.
+Situated in Grant Park, it was designed in the Beaux-Arts style by Shepley, Rutan and Coolidge of Boston to host national and international meetings held in conjunction with the 1893 World's Columbian Exposition, as the World's Congress Auxiliary Building, with the intent that the Art Institute occupy the space after the close of the fair.

-The Art Institute's famous western entrance on Michigan Avenue is guarded by two bronze lion statues created by Edward Kemeys.
+The Art Institute's entrance on Michigan Avenue is guarded by two bronze lion statues created by Edward Kemeys.
 The lions were unveiled on May 10, 1894, each weighing more than two tons.
-The sculptor gave them unofficial names: the south lion is "stands in an attitude of defiance", and the north lion is "on the prowl".
+The sculptor gave them unofficial names: the south lion "stands in an attitude of defiance", and the north lion is "on the prowl".
 When a Chicago sports team plays in the championships of their respective league (i.e. the Super Bowl or Stanley Cup Finals, not the entire playoffs), the lions are frequently dressed in that team's uniform.
 Evergreen wreaths are placed around their necks during the Christmas season.

 The east entrance of the museum is marked by the stone arch entrance to the old Chicago Stock Exchange.
-Designed by Louis Sullivan in 1894, the Exchange was torn down in 1972, but salvaged portions of the original trading room were brought to the Art Institute and reconstructed.
+Designed by Louis Sullivan in 1894, the Exchange was demolished in 1972, but salvaged portions of the original trading room were brought to the Art Institute and reconstructed.

 The Art Institute building has the unusual property of straddling open-air railroad tracks.
 Two stories of gallery space connect the east and west buildings while the Metra Electric and South Shore lines operate below.
 The lower level of gallery space was formerly the windowless Gunsaulus hall, but is now home to the Alsdorf Galleries showcasing Indian, Southeast Asian and Himalayan Art.
 During renovation, windows facing north toward Millennium Park were added.
 The gallery space was designed by Renzo Piano in conjunction with his design of the Modern Wing and features the same window screening used there to protect the art from direct sunlight.
 The upper level formerly held the modern European galleries, but was renovated in 2008 and now features the Impressionist and Post-Impressionist galleries.

+In September 2024, the museum announced a gift of $75 million for a new gallery building or wing named for benefactors Aaron I. Fleischman and Lin Lougheed.
+The gallery is intended to increase space for 19th century, modern, and contemporary art.
+The design and placement of the new gallery or gallery building are yet to be decided.